-We go after Intractable Problems that keep people, especially managers and executives, awake at night.
+We go after Intractable or Wicked Problems that keep people, especially managers and executives, awake at night.

 You are losing sleep because fast changes in your business environment are overwhelming.
 Frustration is on the rise because: